kimjammer/Neuro/README.md

 ### Vtuber model control

-Vtuber model control is currently extremely basic.
-The audio output from the TTS is piped into [vtube studio](https://denchisoft.com/) via a virtual audio cable with something like [this](https://vb-audio.com/Cable/), and the microphone volume simply controls how open the mouth is.
+Vtuber model control is currently basic.
+The audio output from the TTS is piped into [vtube studio](https://denchisoft.com/) via a virtual audio cable with something like [this](https://vb-audio.com/Cable/), and Vtube Studio handles the lip sync.
 Read the Installation Section for more details.
+You can also trigger hotkeys or preprogrammed animations (microphone slide in/out) from the frontend.
+There are also buttons for moving/resizing the model into preprogrammed positions to transition between scenes.

 ### Modularization